At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in project management, particularly in the design, cultural attractions, or museum/heritage sectors.
+Tailor Your CV: Make sure your CV highlights relevant experience in project management, particularly in the design, cultural attractions, or museum sectors.
 Use specific examples that demonstrate your ability to manage complex projects and lead teams.

 Highlight Relevant Skills: In your application, emphasise your financial management, scheduling, and strategic planning abilities.
-Be sure to mention your proficiency in MS Office Suite and familiarity with RIBA work stages, as these are essential for the role.
+Make sure to mention your proficiency in MS Office Suite and familiarity with RIBA work stages, as these are essential for the role.

-Showcase Your Communication Skills: Since excellent communication and stakeholder management skills are crucial for this position, provide examples of how you've successfully managed client relationships and collaborated with diverse teams in previous roles.
+Showcase Communication Skills: Since excellent communication and stakeholder management skills are crucial for this position, provide examples of how you've successfully managed client relationships and collaborated with diverse teams in previous roles.

 How to prepare for a job interview at mustard | B Corp™